QaShah07/Segwise_backend/README.md

 ```
 ## Important Note:
 - To **run locally with Docker**, simply remove the comment on the Docker-related lines in the configuration file and comment out the lines for **Render deployment**.
-- For **Render deployment**, comment out the Docker-related lines and uncomment the lines for Render.
+- For **Render deployment**, comment out the Docker-related lines and uncomment the lines for Renders.

 ##  Clone Instructions